Bor (Tachov District): Transport

-The D5 motorway passes through the territory, north of the town proper.
+The D5 motorway (part of the European route E50) from Plzeň to the Czech-German border passes through the territory, north of the town proper.

+Bor lies on a railway line heading from Planá to Domažlice.

 Sights

-The town is known for the neo-Gothic Bor Castle.
-The castle was created by rebuilding the old water castle in the 19th century.
-The cylindrical tower remains of the original castle, and today is the dominant feature of the town.
+Bor is known for the Bor Castle.
+The old water castle was rebuilt into an aristocratic residence in the 16th century.
+In the 19th century, it was rebuilt to its present neo-Gothic form.
+The cylindrical tower remains of the original water castle, and today is the dominant feature of the town.
+The castle is open to the public and offers guided tours.

-The Baroque Church of Saint Nicolas is a landmark of the town square.
-It was first mentioned in 1282, rebuilt in the 14th–16th centuries, and after a big fire in 1647 once again rebuilt.
+The Church of Saint Nicholas is the main landmark of the town square.
+It was first mentioned in 1282.
+It was rebuilt in the 14th–16th centuries and after a big fire in 1647, it was once again rebuilt, this time in the Baroque style.
 It has a late Gothic prismatic tower.